TADA! Tuning Audio Diffusion Models through Activation Steering: Related work

 \section{Related work}

-\paragraph{Diffusion Model Interpretability and Steering.} The goal of Causal Mediation Analysis \citep{pearl2001causalTracing, NEURIPS2022_6f1d43d5} is to understand how the model output changes under interventions in its computational graph.
+\paragraph{Interpretability and Steering of Generative Models.} Mechanistic interpretability is emerging as a research direction aimed at understanding the internal computations of large-scale architectures.
+The objective of Causal Mediation Analysis \citep{pearl2001causalTracing, NEURIPS2022_6f1d43d5} is to understand how the model output changes under interventions in its computational graph.
 Recently, this technique has been applied to the image domain \citep{basu2024-localizing-knowledge, basu2024mechanistic,staniszewski2025precise,zarei2025localizing}, uncovering the mechanistic role of DMs' Attention layers.
-Precisely, \cite{basu2024-localizing-knowledge} employ activation patching and \cite{basu2024mechanistic} use prompt injection to localize layers controlling model knowledge in U-Net-based DMs. \cite{staniszewski2025precise} combine these techniques to find layers controlling text generated on images with Diffusion Transformers (DiTs).
-Finally, \cite{zarei2025localizing} show that important attentions in DiTs can be efficiently traced through the magnitude of their outputs.
+Precisely, \citet{basu2024-localizing-knowledge} employ activation patching and \citet{basu2024mechanistic} use prompt injection to localize layers controlling model knowledge in U-Net-based DMs. \citet{staniszewski2025precise} combine these techniques to find layers controlling text generated in images with DiTs.
+Finally, \citet{zarei2025localizing} show that important attentions in DiTs can be efficiently traced through the magnitude of their outputs.